secretGeek/today-i-learned-staging/powershell/getting_started.md

-﻿# Getting started with Powershell -- the first five minutes.
+﻿# Getting started with Powershell -- the first five minutes

 The first five minutes with powershell are the hardest.
 After that it's all easy.